MDPO: Overcoming the Training-Inference Divide of Masked Diffusion Language Models: Experiments

-We analyse the Answer Backlside phenomenon in more detail in~\figref{fig:solution_reversal} which reveals two key insights.
+We analyze the over-denoising phenomenon in more detail in~\figref{fig:solution_reversal} which reveals two key insights.
 First, the left and middle subfigures show that correct spans are typically short and fragmented, with trajectories often containing multiple separate correct spans instead of steadily accumulating correct steps.
 Such fragmentation increases the likelihood of losing correct tokens before reaching the final step.
 Second, the heatmap shows that correct answers often appear surprisingly very early but tend to decay over subsequent steps instead of steadily accumulating.

-These findings not only underline the necessity to address the training-inference divide for MDLMs, but also reveal that Answer Backslide provides highly informative signals of intermediate steps for improving MDLMs.
-Inspired by this, we train MDPO with only Answer Backslide samples instead of all data so that MDPO can learn from these intermediate signals more efficiently.
-Specifically, we first use the initialized model to run inference on the whole dataset to identify Answer Backslide samples and then train only on this subset, which constitutes roughly 10\% of the original data.
-The comparison between MDPO-all-data and MDPO in \figref{fig:ablations} shows that the model trained with only Answer Backslide excels in most settings, highlighting the effectiveness of Answer Backslide as a data filter for MDPO.
+These findings not only underline the necessity to address the training-inference divide for MDLMs, but also reveal that over-denoising provides highly informative signals of intermediate steps for improving MDLMs.
+Inspired by this, we train MDPO with only over-denoising samples instead of all data so that MDPO can learn from these intermediate signals more efficiently.
+Specifically, we first use the initialized model to run inference on the whole dataset to identify over-denoising samples and then train only on this subset, which constitutes roughly 10\% of the original data.
+The comparison between MDPO-all-data and MDPO in \figref{fig:ablations} shows that the model trained on only over-denoising excels in most settings, highlighting the effectiveness of over-denoising as a data filter for MDPO.